-Although potatoes played an important part in the history of the cuisine of other countries, like my German background, Irish potato recipes was a mainstay to the Irish.
+Potatoes played an important part in the history of the cuisine of many countries like my German background.
+When I learned how to make Irish potato recipes I found this to be a mainstay to the Irish people.
 By the 1800s the people in the poorest regions totally relied on the crop for their existence.
 Many considered them to be bland (Today they certainly are not bland with all our flavoring) but they provided food for their hungry bodies.

 The British government made an effort to help but everything they did seemed to make things worse.
 Soup kitchens and work stations were set up but quickly ended.
 No one was prepared to deal with such an emergency of this magnitude.
-Not only destroying any hopes for Irish potato recipes but the famine left lasting bitterness and mistrust toward the British.
+Not only destroying any hope for learning how to make Irish potato recipes, but the famine left lasting bitterness and mistrust toward the British.

 As a result of the Irish potato famine, the people no longer totally rely on Irish potato recipes for their food.
 They are now diversified growing other crops like oats, barley and sugar beets.
 They also rely heavily on locally grown vegetables like cabbage, turnips, parsnips and carrots.
 Fish now is a large part of the Irish life as well as cattle, lamb and pork.

 Irish potato recipes can be anything from Irish potato candy, cake recipes, bread recipes, entrees like Dublin coddle or to just delicious potato side dishes like the famous colcannon.
 Some of my favorite Irish potato recipes are the Irish appetizers.
 The following recipe is an old Irish recipe given to me by a friend.